Outskirts (film)

 Outskirts (Окра́ина, meaning "fringe" or "periphery"), also known in English as The Patriots or by the transliterated Russian title Okraina, is a 1933 Soviet film directed by Boris Barnet.

+Outskirts is said to have the distinction to be the only Soviet-era film, before World War II, to deal exclusively with World War I.

 Plot summary

 In a small town in a remote part of the Russian Empire, factory workers struggle to organize against the owners.
-When World war I comes, they unite as soldiers of the Tsar on the Eastern Front.
+When World War I comes, they unite as soldiers of the Tsar on the Eastern Front.
 Local girl Anka forges a relationship with a German POW.
-The film criticises war profiteers and encourages workers to reach out to one another across national lines.
+The film criticises war profiteers, and encourages workers to reach out to one another across national lines.
 In 1917, the Tsar is forced to abdicate following the February Revolution.